 He said the cherry ale was one of their early successes and has continued to be quite popular, but the cherry crop was ruined last year and the brew was scrapped.

 The bourbon barrel stout is also a Valas favorite.
 They source the bourbon barrels out of a cooperage in Louisville, Ky. that works with Maker’s Mark and Four Roses.
 The Valas’ find out when the barrels are emptied and go down the next day so they get the barrel fresh, which is important for aging beer properly.
 Once filled with beer, it takes a few weeks for it to reach the right flavor.

-The family decided to can their beer because they wanted to get into a beer vessel that people could easily carry home.
+to can their beer because they wanted to get into a beer vessel that people could easily carry home.
 Great Crescent had always been selling pre-packaged growlers -- they’ve never filled the growlers out of the tap at the bar -- and they found people weren’t a fan of the growlers.
 The main reason for that being that it was “too much beer” and people wouldn’t be able to drink it all in one session, causing the beer to go flat.

 Instead of refilling growlers at the tap room, Great Crescent now sells four-packs of cans, which equates to the same amount as a growler.
 Valas said they’ve seen much better success with the cans.

 “We (had) a lot of discussion about cans versus bottling -- including ‘bomber’ bottles, 12-ounce.
 We did a lot of research about what’s the best package.
 You know, you get down to the bottom line, and it’s about what is the most eco-friendly, what is the most accepted package in all venues and what keeps the freshest -- and it’s cans,” Valas said.

 The brewmaster said the decision was clinched when his son spoke and said, “It’s an easy decision.
 Which one is best for the beer?”